dhruvnayak001/ArogyaaAi/README.md

 </div>

-We welcome contributions!
+Welcome contributions!
 Here's how to get started:

 ```bash
 # Fork the repo, then: